Symmetry

 symmetryIndices

-Finds the indices of each element of a circular sequence close to an axis of reflectional symmetry, that is a line of symmetry that splits the sequence in two identical halves.
+Finds the indices at which each axis of reflectional symmetry intersects the circular sequence — a line of symmetry splits the sequence into two identical halves.

 Example